bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 5: Yeah, I mean, I remain not sure where to go with this.
 The FROST stuff seems doable enough.
 There is an implementation somewhere, right?
 It's not just a theory thing, not in the Lightning context, but there is outside of Lightning.

-Speaker 2: I think there are a few, I know like [Redacted] has been working on stuff.
+Speaker 2: I think there are a few, I know like [redacted] has been working on stuff.
 They have some hard hardware wallet thingy.
 I think they're out there.
 I'm not sure if they're used ‘seriously’ yet, beyond like a demo or something like that.

 Speaker 5: So that doesn't seem that far away, and it seems worth considering that.
 I mean we do have to take a kind of holistic decision here: Do we want Taproot to look like multisig for all counterparties?
 Or do we want Taproot to look different for a multisig counterparty versus not?
 I mean, at least, as the crypto exists right now, I would guess that means it has to be two of two multi-sig and it has to be this — let's call it 10 revocation secrets XORed together.
 So, I mean we have to decide.
 I think that's the decision.
 I think the decision is: Always looks like multisig or doesn't always look like multisig and has a separate feature bit for multi-sig.

-Speaker 8: [Redacted], can you explain what your hesitation is?
+Speaker 8: [redacted], can you explain what your hesitation is?
 You said the crypto right now looks that you know there should be an explicit do of two multi-sig.
-That's not really the message that I've gotten from [Redacted], but maybe I'm mixing it up.
+That's not really the message that I've gotten from [redacted], but maybe I'm mixing it up.

 Speaker 5: I mean, there's no proof.
 From what I've heard, there's not a lot of confidence in how to prove.
 It's not like there's no like approach for how to prove nested MuSIG or FROSTed MuSIG yet.
 So, I don't think we can make any kind of assumptions based on that yet.